In the ever-expanding world of digital currency, Ethereum is one of the most promising technologies on the market.

-When consumers upgrade their MacBooks or buy new iPhones, they are being guided by Apple to adopt new technologies.
-A similar thing will happen with Ethereum blockchain, which will slowly be incorporated by big companies and then trickle down to their clients and customers.
+When consumers upgrade their MacBooks or buy new iPhones, they're being guided by Apple to adopt new technologies.
+Many are expecting a similar thing to happen with Ethereum blockchain, which will be slowly incorporated by big companies and then trickle down to their clients and customers over time.

 But big companies that push mass adoption will give Ethereum a leg up on other technologies.

 And investors should take note that Ethereum is the only technology being incorporated by major institutions — even though these corporations have had more than 10 years to collaborate with Bitcoin.
-That alone assures Ethereum's long-term profitability.
+That alone speaks to Ethereum's long-term profitability...

 Currently, the most popular digital currency exchange is Coinbase.
 Coinbase allows investors to buy Bitcoin, Ethereum, and Litecoin.
-More promising digital currencies may be added in the future.
+In the future, there may be more promising digital currencies added.

-When you sign up on Coinbase, you can pay with your bank account, credit card, or PayPal.
+When you sign up to Coinbase, you can pay with your bank account or credit card.

-Now, if you choose not to use Coinbase, there are many other digital currency exchanges out there.
+Now, if you choose to not use Coinbase, there are many other digital currency exchanges out there.
 Just be careful and do your research.
-With the digital-currency gold rush has come digital-currency crooks.
-And there are fake exchanges that will take your payment and never produce the promised coins.
+With the digital currency gold rush has come digital currency crooks.
+And there are fake exchanges out there that will take your payment and never provide you with the promised coins.

 The best way to check is to look at the website's domain name.
-If it does not have "HTTPS" in front of the name, do not invest.
-This website is not secure and encrypted.
-More than likely, it is a scam.
+If it doesn't have "https" in front of the name, do not invest.
+This website isn't secure and encrypted.
+And more than likely, it's a scam.